p2w34/blog/2020-03-21-case-study-java-fp-using-vavr/case-study-java-fp-using-vavr.md

 - get latest 'polling status' from S3
 - use it to compose query to the database
 - knowing that database response might consist of multiple pages, for each page (large loop on the picture):
     - request access token and (small loop):
         - publish to external endpoint (using access token) all entries from a single page, one at a time;
 after each such successful operation, update 'polling status' on S3.

 This example is based on a real microservice.
 It is built without any frameworks apart from Guice to provide dependency injection.
 To avoid overcomplication, everything happens in one thread.
-Additionally, error while contacting any of the external services means the pipeline breaks.
-(OK, some failed HTTP calls might be retried two or three times, but if this fails the pipeline breaks.
-This is acceptable - thanks to storing 'polling status' on S3, the next run will continue from the place where previously broke).
+Additionally, an error while contacting any of the external services means the pipeline breaks (this is acceptable - thanks to storing 'polling status' on S3, the next run will continue from the place it where previously broke).

 All external services are exposed through REST, but what truly matters is that contacting them is a side effect.